Polybutylene succinate: Synthesis

 Like other polyesters such as polyethylene terephthalate, two main routes exist for the synthesis of PBS: the trans-esterification process (from succinate diesters) and the direct esterification process starting from the diacid.

 The direct esterification of succinic acid with 1,4-butanediol is the most common way to produce PBS.
 It consists of a two step process.
 First, an excess of the diol is esterified with the diacid to form PBS oligomers with elimination of water.

 Then, these oligomers are trans-esterified under vacuum to form a high molar mass polymer.
 This step requires an appropriate catalyst such as titanium, zirconium, tin or germanium derivatives.

 Biodegradability

 Amycolatopsis (sp.
 HT-6), Penicillium (sp. strain 14-3), Bacillus, Thermopolyspora and Aspergillus versicolor can degrade PBS.
 From the last four mentioned, Aspergillus versicolor was found to be the best PBS-degrading microorganism.
 Microbispora rosea, Excellospora japonica and E. viridilutea can consume samples of emulsified PBS.

-The controlled biodegradation of PBS proceeds in three fases: first a slow phase, followed by an accelerated second phase, and last a leveling-off phase.
+The controlled biodegradation of PBS proceeds in three phases: first a slow phase, followed by an accelerated second phase, and last a leveling-off phase.
 The efficiency of biodegradation is affected by the size and shape of the materials as well.
 PBS degrades better as a powder or film compared to pellets, as a result of the larger available surface.